bet4a/d3wiki/SVG-Shapes.md

 <a name="svg_text" href="SVG-Shapes#wiki-svg_text">#</a> svg:<b>text</b> x="0" y="0" dx="0" dy="0" text-anchor="start"

 The [[text|http://www.w3.org/TR/SVG/text.html#TextElement]] element defines a graphics element consisting of text.
-The text content of the text element (see the [[text|Selections#text]] operator) define the characters to be rendered.
+The text content of the text element (see the [[text|Selections#wiki-text]] operator) define the characters to be rendered.
 The anchor position of the text element is controlled using the *x* and *y* attributes; additionally, the text can be offset from the anchor using *dx* and *dy* attributes.
 This offset is particularly convenient for controlling the text margin and baseline, as you can use "em" units which are relative to the font size.
 The horizontal text alignment is controlling using the *text-anchor* attribute.
 Here are a few examples:

 ```xml
 <svg:text text-anchor="start">left-align, bottom-baseline</svg:text>